peetypeet5000/ar-structural-testing/README.md

 ## Functionality

 Currently the program works by syncing up a raspberry pi to the lab computer that is taking in live serial data from the testing environment.
+The raspberry pi also hosts a node webserver which proivdes an endpoint to GET the most recent data from.
-The data is sent through a wireless TCP connection from the pi to the hololens, read by the hololens, and output onto an AR data representation (heatmap and numerical values) overlaid onto the object being tested
+The hololens then grabs this data and turns it into an AR data representation (heatmap and numerical values) overlaid onto the object being tested

-This means there are two distinct components to this project: a Unity project and a C TCP Client program.
+This means there are two distinct components to this project: a Unity project and a C/Node Server program.
 Both of these components need to be run simultaneously at the same time for the project to work.
 They do not need to be turned on in any particular order.
 Once the Unity project starts to receive server data, it will correctly place the number of sensors in the AR world and start applying the data to the heatmap.